conduktor/conduktor-gateway-demos/passthrough-sasl-plain/Readme.md

 ## What is Passthrough mode?

-This is the default mode, it's when you want to complement your existing kafka, without having the multi-tenancy features of Conduktor Gateway
+This is the default mode, it's when you want to complement your existing kafka, without having the multi-tenancy features of Conduktor Gateway.

 ## Running the demo